rrwick/Small-plasmid-Nanopore/method.md

   * However, when I aligned the long reads to both options, both rep 1 and rep 2 support the longer sequence!
   * I therefore conclude:
     * The longer sequence (39398 bp) is correct and changed rep 2 accordingly.
-    * Illumina coverage sucked over that region (due to low GC) which is why the Illumina graphs (and in one case Pilon) preferred the shorter sequence.
+    * Illumina coverage was low over that region (due to low GC) which is why the Illumina graphs (and in one case Pilon) preferred the shorter sequence.
 * The chromosome had a discrepancy in a repetitve region:
   * It occurred in a 3x repeat (maybe rRNA)
   * Two variants differing by 1 bp: short (TGAGTGAAGC) and long (TGAGTGGAAGC).